-We are proud to offer services that are some of the best in London, such as cleaning, restoration, repair, and even staff training.
-If you cannot find just the right piece out of our vast selection, we also provide a bespoke oriental rug service which can bring your design to life.
+We are proud to offer services that are some of the best in London, such as cleaning, restoration, and repair.

 Oriental carpet restoration and repair

-Sharafi & Co is particularly proud of the reputation that our oriental rug restoration team has gained in the last two decades.
+Sharafi & Co is particularly proud of the reputation that our oriental rug restoration team has gained since 1990.
 We work with a team skilled in all facets of our ancient trade and with an open eye towards the most up-to-date technology.

 You are welcome to make an appointment to see our restorers at work and to observe why our clients trust us with their most treasured antique Persian carpets and challenging projects.

-Our professional team is able to carry out anything from slight repairs of modern rugs or even intricate weaving and re-creations of missing areas in an antique piece; all services are carried out on our own premises under expert supervision.
+Our professional team is able can carry out anything from slight repairs of modern rugs or even intricate weaving and re-creations of missing areas in an antique piece; all services are carried out on our premises under expert supervision.

 We perform restoration work on all different types of carpets and rugs